mauromotion/Steam-Game-Picker/README.md

 #### Video demo: <url here>

+_This is my final project for [Harvard's CS50x](https://cs50.harvard.edu/x/2023/)._

+_Many thanks to professor David Malan and all the TAs that made CS50 such a great learning experience._

 ## Description:

-_This is my final project for [Harvard's CS50x](https://cs50.harvard.edu/x/2023/)._

-Have you hoarded too many games on your [Steam](https://steamcommunity.com/) account during the last few sales?
+Have you hoarded hundreds (or even thousands!) of videogames on your [Steam](https://steamcommunity.com/) account during the last few sales?
 Do you even remember what games are in your library anymore?
 Or maybe you feel like playing a game but you can't decide which one because you have too may choices?

-The Steam Game Picker will help you choose the next game to play!
+The *Steam Game Picker* will help you choose the next game to play!

 ### Home page:
 First make sure you enter your [correct Steam username](https://www.wikihow.com/See-Your-Account-Name-in-Steam).
-The app will now load your library.
+Click the _submit_ button and the app will now load your library.

 ### Filters page: